I feel like Monday needs a good sandwich.

 - In a heavy-bottomed small saucepan, combine the sugar, lime juice and water and bring to a boil.
 Boil undisturbed over moderately low heat until a deep amber caramel forms, about 5 minutes.

-- Stir in the minced red chile, garlic and pepper.
+- Stir in the minced red fresno pepper and pinch of pepper.
 Remove the saucepan from the heat and carefully whisk in the fish sauce and 2 tablespoons of water.
 Stir over moderate heat until the caramel is smooth, sticky and slightly thick.
 Pour the sauce into a heatproof bowl and set aside.
 The sauce can also be saved for later and refrigerated.
 If the sauce is too thick add a tablespoon of water to thin and warm in the microwave on 10 second intervals.

 - Heat the grill, grill pan or large frying pan to medium-high heat.
 In a small bowl combine the sesame oil and 1 tablespoon thai red curry paste.
 Brush the mixture over the mahi mahi.
 Grill or pan fry for 3 to 4 minutes per side.
 Remove, peel the skin away, chop into chunks and then drizzle with1 tablespoon of caramel.